anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 * Readings, which will introduce ideas and provide more details than the videos.
 Readings sometimes include embedded activities to help you check your understanding.
 * Labs for writing somewhat longer code with significant guidance from the instructions in order to make ideas from class more concrete.
-* Homework where you complete more extended projects to provide opportunities to design solutions and see the ideas from class applied in real contexts.
-* Weekly quizzes, that provide you with a check on whether you've understood the key ideas from the previous week and are summative.
-* Final project, where you pull together everything you've learned to create something that interests you.
+* Term-long Project that you will complete pieces of for specific dates where you can apply what you've learned and pursue a question of interest to you.

 I believe each of these types of activities will give you a different lens on the core class ideas and help you to deeply learn and understand the material.
 In many of these activities you'll have the option to work collaboratively, and throughout the course, you'll have a collaborative learning group with whom you can talk about course ideas and work with on course activities.